-The Auditor spoke on the telephone with a SANE/SAFE Nurse from WellSpan York Hospital who stated she is a member of a team of emergency room Nurses who conduct forensic medical examinations and are available on-call 24/7.
+The Auditor verified through telephone conversation with a SANE/SAFE Nurse from WellSpan York Hospital in York, PA, who stated she is a member of a team of emergency room Nurses who conduct forensic medical examinations and are available on-call 24/7.
 The Nurse further stated that all the SANE/SAFE Nurses on the team are RNs and have received adult, adolescent and pediatric training.
+The Auditor also verified through telephone conversation with YWCA York that their Victim Assistance Center will provide victim advocates, ongoing counseling, and advocacy services.

-During the audit, the Auditor verified through interview with a Detective from the Northern York County Regional Police Department that they follow the evidence protocol set out by this standard.
+During the audit, the Auditor verified through interview with a Detective from the Northern York County Regional Police Department that have received specialized training and they will follow the evidence protocol set out by this standard.